Installation and Startup

 Some apps - like Dashboard and Default - have a special role in py4web and therefore their actual name starts with _ to avoid conflicts with apps created by you.

-Once py4web is running you can access a specific app at the following urls:
+Once py4web is running you can access a specific app at the following urls from the local machine:

 http://localhost:8000